Pinturicchio

-Pinturicchio, or Pintoricchio (/ˌpɪntəˈriːkioʊ/, [pintuˈrikkjo]; born Bernardino di Betto; 1454–1513), also known as Benetto di Biagio or Sordicchio, was an Italian painter during the Renaissance.
-He acquired his nickname (meaning "little painter") because of his small stature and he used it to sign some of his artworks that were created during the fifteenth and sixteenth centuries.
+Pinturicchio, or Pintoricchio (/ˌpɪntəˈriːkioʊ/, [pintuˈrikkjo]; born Bernardino di Betto; 1454–1513), also known as Benetto di Biagio or Sordicchio, was an Italian Renaissance painter.
+He acquired his nickname (meaning "little painter") because of his small stature and he used it to sign some of his artworks that he produced during the fifteenth and sixteenth centuries.

 Biography

 Early years

 Pinturicchio was born the son of Benedetto or Betto di Biagio, in Perugia.
-In his career, he may have trained under lesser known Perugian painters such as Bonfigli and Fiorenzo di Lorenzo.
+In his career, he may have trained under lesser-known Perugian painters such as Bonfigli and Fiorenzo di Lorenzo.
 According to Vasari, Pinturicchio was a paid assistant of Perugino.

 The works of the Perugian Renaissance school are very similar and often paintings by Perugino, Pinturicchio, Lo Spagna, and a young Raphael may be mistaken, one for the other.
 In the execution of large frescoes, pupils and assistants had a large share in the work, either in enlarging the master's sketch to the full-sized cartoon, in transferring the cartoon to the wall, or in painting backgrounds or accessories.

 His assignment in Rome, to decorate the Sistine Chapel, was an experience fraught with learning from prominent artists of the time, including: Sandro Botticelli, Domenico Ghirlandaio, Pietro Vanucci, and Luca Signorelli.
 The Sistine Chapel was where it is believed that Pinturicchio was collaborating with Perugino to some extent.
-Pinturicchio's fresco, Assumption of Mary, executed in 1481 on the alter wall of the Sistine Chapel, was destroyed in 1535 to make way for Michelangelo's Last Judgement.
+Pinturicchio's fresco, Assumption of Mary, executed in 1481 on the altar wall of the Sistine Chapel, was destroyed in 1535 to make way for Michelangelo's Last Judgement.